william-masdon-oracle/ai-gpu-solutions/Thingsboard/data/data.md

     ![Credentials](images/credentials.png)

-## Task 2: Send data using Thingsboard
+## Task 2: Simulate incoming sensor data

 1. Go to terminal on your laptop and paste the curl command saved in previous task.
-This will send a single line of data 'temperature: 25' to thingsboard.
+This will send a single line of data 'temperature: 25' to Thingsboard.
 Please find it shown in the image below.

     ![Terminal](images/terminal_data.png)